On topological Hochschild homology of the $K(1)$-local sphere: Introduction

 \section{Introduction}

-Algebraic K-theory of rings is known to encode deep arithmetic information; for example, algebraic K-groups of rings of integers in totally real number fields are related to special values of Dedekind zeta functions by Lichtenbaum's conjecture.
-We would like to explore the arithmetic encoded in the algebraic K-theory of ``brave new rings" or, more precisely, commutative ring spectra.
+Algebraic K-theory of rings is known to encode deep arithmetic information; for example, algebraic K-theory groups of rings of integers in totally real number fields are related to special values of Dedekind zeta functions by the Lichtenbaum--Quillen conjecture.
+Following the Ausoni--Rognes program \cite{MR1947457}, we would like to explore the arithmetic encoded in the algebraic K-theory of ``brave new rings'' or, more precisely, ring spectra.
 To approach this, we use a technique, initiated by B\"okstedt in \cite{bok2}, where one approximates algebraic K-theory by topological Hochschild homology.
-Specifically, topological Hochschild homology is a linear approximation to algebraic K-theory in the sense of Goodwillie's calculus of functors.
+Specifically, topological Hochschild homology is a linear approximation to algebraic K-theory in the sense of Goodwillie's calculus of functors by \cite{MR1307900}.
 The purpose of this paper is to compute topological Hochschild homology of the connective cover of the $K(1)$-local sphere mod $(p,v_1)$.
+Here $K(1)$ is the first Morava K-theory which has coefficients $K(1)_*\cong \mathbb{F}_p[v_1^{\pm 1}]$.

 This computation uses a spectral sequence associated to a multiplicative filtration constructed by the author and A. Salch in \cite{thhmay}.
 The idea of the spectral sequence is to mimic the construction of May where he filters a Hopf algebra by powers of the augmentation ideal and constructs an associated filtration of the bar construction.
-In particular, the author shows in \cite{thhmay} that there is a model for the Whitehead tower of a connective commutative ring spectrum which produces a multiplicative filtration of that commutative ring spectrum.
-From this filtered ring spectrum, the author and A. Salch produce a filtration of a generalized bar construction, for example the cyclic bar construction, and construct a spectral sequence in higher topological Hochschild homology.
-Here we only use the version for the cyclic bar construction and this work is summarized in Section \ref{section 2}.
+In particular, the author and A. Salch show in \cite{thhmay} that there is a model for the Whitehead tower of a connective commutative ring spectrum as a filtered commutative ring spectrum.
+From this filtered commutative ring spectrum, the author and A. Salch produce a filtration of a generalized bar construction, for example the cyclic bar construction, and construct a spectral sequence in (higher) topological Hochschild homology.
+This work is summarized in Section \ref{section 2}.